FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

       :height: 0.75in
       :align: left

-   name：**Running speed percentage**
+   name:**Running speed percentage**

-   effect：The speed of the robot when it is running in the current mode
+   effect:The speed of the robot when it is running in the current mode

 .. note::
    .. image:: teaching_pendant_software/011.png